Judicial system of the United Arab Emirates

-The judicial system of the United Arab Emirates is based on the Constitution of the United Arab Emirates.
-It is a dual system as it has local and federal courts with a Supreme Court based at Abu Dhabi.
+The judicial system of the United Arab Emirates is divided into federal courts and local courts.
+The federal justice system is defined in the Constitution of the United Arab Emirates, with the Federal Supreme Court based at Abu Dhabi.
+As of 2023, only the emirates of Abu Dhabi, Dubai and Ras Al Khaimah have local court systems, while all other emirates use the federal court system for all legal proceedings.

-Unlike Britain and other countries where previous court judgments are regularly used as legal precedents, the United Arab Emirates does not depend very much on precedents, although sometimes the judgments of higher courts can be applied by lower courts in similar cases.
+The UAE is a civil law jurisdiction, hence unlike common law jurisdictions, legal proceedings in the UAE do not rely on precedents, although sometimes the judgments of higher courts can be applied by lower courts in cases with similar facts.
+The emirates of Abu Dhabi and Dubai also have common law courts that adjudicate commercial cases in financial free zones, with both emirates allowing local businesses to opt-in to the jurisdiction of the common law courts for business contracts.

-Where legislative provisions do not cover a specific issue, the court will make a decision in accordance with Sharia law.
-Islamic jurisprudence is widely used in the construction of UAE law.
+Both local and federal courts have Sharia courts, which have exclusive jurisdiction in matters of Muslim marriage, family law and inheritance matters.
+Non-Muslims family law, marriage and inheritance are governed by civil law.
+Since 2020, Article 1 of the Federal Penal Code was amended to state that Islamic Law applies only to retribution and blood money punishments; previously the article stated that "provisions of the Islamic Law shall apply to the crimes of doctrinal punishment, punitive punishment and blood money."

 History

-Prior to the Union in 1971, the Trucial States were known as a protectorate of the British Empire established through a number of treaties.
+Prior to the founding of the UAE in 1971, the Trucial States were known as a protectorate of the British Empire established through a number of treaties.
 During that period, most disputes were handled by the rulers of the emirates, heads of local tribes, and unofficial judges following customary law.
 The primary source of law was Islam along with the unwritten social conventions or "urf".
 Sharia judges specialized in family disputes while customary law judges handled criminal assaults and personal disputes.
 In the inland Bedouin communities, disputes were usually over livestock and water resources.
 Disputes in coastal cities were normally related to trade and commercial relations, particularly the pearl trade.
 After the 1853 truce, disputes pertaining to pearl diving were handled directly by the British political resident in the Persian Gulf.

-Legal system in the constitution
+Legal system in the Constitution

-The Constitution of the United Arab Emirates, which came into effect on 2 December 1971, dedicates all its fifth Section for the Union legal system.
+The Constitution of the United Arab Emirates, which came into effect on 2 December 1971, dedicates its entire fifth section for the federal legal system.
 Article 94 of the Constitution stipulates that "justice is the basis of authority."

-Sources of law

-The United Arab Emirates is essentially a civil law jurisdiction that depends in the first place on Roman, French and Egyptian laws.
-However, the main source of Emirati law is Sharia law.
-International law is another source, in compliance with UAE obligations signed in international conventions.